How To Send Email in Laravel With SMTP (Code Snippets Included)

 Laravel Email Basics

-Laravel comes with an email API based on the Symfony mailer, which supports multipart messages, CSS, attachments, and embedded images, and includes several other features.
+Laravel comes with an email API built on the Symfony Mailer that supports multipart messages, CSS, attachments, and embedded images, along with several other features.

-This mailer includes drivers for some popular email providers and SMTP to use custom SMTP credentials for the email provider of your choice.
+This mailer includes drivers for some popular email providers and an SMTP driver to use custom credentials for the email provider of your choice.

 If you’re looking for a suitable transactional email provider for use with Laravel, SendLayer is a great choice, that’s simple to set up and yet highly secure and powerful.